Thomas Aquinas: Nature of sin

 Following Augustine of Hippo, Thomas defines sin as "a word, deed, or desire, contrary to the eternal law."
-It is important to note the analogous nature of law in Thomas's legal philosophy.
+The nature of law in Thomas's legal philosophy is analogous.
 Natural law is an instance or instantiation of eternal law.
 Because natural law is what human beings determine according to their own nature (as rational beings), disobeying reason is disobeying natural law and eternal law.
 Thus eternal law is logically prior to reception of either "natural law" (that determined by reason) or "divine law" (that found in the Old and New Testaments).
 In other words, God's will extends to both reason and revelation.
 Sin is abrogating either one's own reason, on the one hand, or revelation on the other, and is synonymous with "evil" (privation of good, or privatio boni).
 Thomas, like all Scholastics, generally argued that the findings of reason and data of revelation cannot conflict, so both are a guide to God's will for human beings.

+Nature of evil

+Thomas Aquinas's thought on evil draws on an Augustinian inheritance that he systematises through the sixteen Quaestiones disputatae de malo (Paris, 1269–1272) and the corresponding articles of the Summa Theologiae.

+Non-substantiality of evil

+Thomas takes up and rigorously formulates the Augustinian thesis: evil is neither a being nor a principle, but a privation (privatio): the absence of a good that ought to be present.
+It has neither ontological consistency nor a nature of its own.
+Healing offers a demonstration of this: diseases disappear without being transported elsewhere, which proves that they were not substances but deficiencies of a substance, the healthy body.
+In the same way, the vices of the soul vanish when it recovers its natural health.

+From this follows the convertibility of Being and Goodness (bonum et ens convertuntur): every being, insofar as it exists, is good; evil can therefore signify only an absence of good, a damaging privation.
+It is "neither an existent nor a good": it is other.
+What is sought in wrongdoing is not evil itself but the pleasure or power one believes to find there: an apparent good.

+Malum poenae and malum culpae

+The fundamental distinction of the De malo is that between: